Performance Racing Technology

 About Pressurized Cooling Racing Water Systems

-From C&R Racing
+From C&R Racing (now PWR Racing)

 Pressure in a cooling system is vital for keeping water in contact with the metal surfaces of the cylinder heads and block.
-Pressure keeps the air compressed and maintains the water to metal contact that is vital to prevent localized boiling or steam pockets in the combustion chamber areas of the cylinder heads.
+Pressure keeps the air compressed and maintains the water-to-metal contact that is vital to prevent localized boiling or steam pockets in the combustion chamber areas of the cylinder heads.
 When a situation occurs that causes temperatures to rise such as lean fuel mixture, too much ignition advance, or a clogged radiator, the air in the water will expand and form small steam pockets.
 This will start in the combustion chamber area (hottest spot) and the steam pocket will be attached to the metal surface.
 These spots get very hot and since it’s in the combustion chamber area, it will create a detonation problem.
 Therefore, engines lose power when overheating occurs.
 Once steam starts in the cooling system, the problem will magnify and continue to get worse.

 By keeping adequate pressure in the system, the boiling point will be high enough that this overheating situation can be prevented.
 The higher the pressure the higher the boiling point.
 For instance, at sea level with a 30 lb. cap the boiling point would be around 265 degrees.
 That’s why we always recommend a 30 lb cap for racing.
 With our pressurized system, we use an adjustable pressure relief valve instead of a radiator cap.
 We do this because it will go higher than 30 psi.
 The other components in this system are an accumulator and a tool to set the pressure in the system.
 The accumulator is a can, similar to a header tank, that the air bleeds into from the cooling system and this can also has a controlled air space that acts as an air spring.
 This air spring will compress under temperature expansion and keep water from going out the overflow.
 It keeps the pressure in the system and is the place where the system pressure is set.